Bakery Style Gluten Free Keto Chocolate Chip Muffins

 Don’t worry about over mixing the muffin batter, as coconut flour is not finicky like a gluten-free flour blend would be to extra mixing.

-Now you will fold in the coconut flour dusted sugar free chocolate chips gently with a rubber spatula right before scooping into the muffin liners.
+Now you will fold in the coconut flour dusted sugar free chocolate chips gently with a wooden spoon or rubber spatula right before scooping into the muffin liners.

-Fill the muffin cups 2/3 full.
-This will create a nice rise and domed muffin top just like bakery style muffins!
+Fill the muffin cups 2/3 full as this is a better way to achieve the raised and domed muffin top like bakery style muffins!

 I recommend checking it a few minutes before the time is up as your oven temperature may vary on how hot it is from my oven.

-Now let them cool only for a minute in the pan and immediately remove to a cooling rack.
-This will prevent them from continuing to cook in the pan.
+Now let them cool only for a minute in the pan and immediately remove to aย cooling rack.ย Putting them on aย wire rackย to cool will prevent them from continuing to cook in the pan.

 - You can jazz these up by adding in some sugar free peanut butter chips or white chocolate chips!